cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 ---
 layout: post
 title:  "Happy Virtualizing with Multipass"
-date:   2020-01-12 14:15:00 +0530
+date:   2020-01-18 05:48:00 +0530
 categories: hands-on linux
 tags: multipass
 ---

-**Did you imagine that setting up VMs in your laptop is this easy?**
+**Did you imagine that setting up VMs in your Ubuntu workstation is this easy?**

-Had you ever tried to install KVM on your Ubuntu laptop and launch VMs, you may appreciate the effort required to do so.
-Here is good news.
-With Multipass that work is easy and straightforward.
-Without further adieu let's get started.

-multipass is a software developed by Canonical, the company behind Ubuntu.
-However, multipass is not limited to Ubuntu.
-You can run it on both Windows and Mac as well.
+Had you ever tried to setup KVM, and launch VMs using `virt-install` on Ubuntu Desktop?
+Then, you will definitely appreciate [Multipass] [multipass].
+Launching a VM with [Multipass] [multipass] is so easy and straightforward that you will be up and running within minutes.

+While being a product of [Canonical] [canonical]; the company behind [Ubuntu] [ubuntu], [Multipass] [multipass] runs not only on Linux but also on Windows and Mac.

+So, let's get started.

 # Installation

-I am going to use the latest version of Ubuntu (19.10) as the OS in my laptop.
-The snap packages make the installation process hassle free and easy.
+[Multipass] [multipass] is available as a snap package.
+While we used the latest version of [Ubuntu] [ubuntu] (19.10), this will work on most newer versions of Linux.

 {% highlight shell %}
 $ snap install multipass --classic
 {% endhighlight %}

-Then, check that you have write access to the multipass socket.
+Then, check that you have write access to the `multipass_socket`.

 {% highlight shell %}
 $ ls -l /var/snap/multipass/common/